LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for live chat/cobrowse-for-chat.md

 * The tag must be deployed in the topmost frame of the page
 * Your website must adhere to HTML, CSS and JavaScript standards

+{: .notice}
-Note: Your website should not contain any browser-specific code or overwriting of core JavaScript functions, for example window.addEventListener_._
+Your website should not contain any browser-specific code or overwriting of core JavaScript functions, for example window.addEventListener_._

 * HTML framesets must not be used
 * iFrames must originate from the same domain.
 This relates to Same Origin Policy (SOP)